zainezq/C-Programmes/README.md

 ### Project 5: Meet And Greet
 - **Description**: A simple C program that asks the user for their name and then greets them.

+### Project 6: Guess the number
+- **Description**: A simple C program that asks the user for a number between 0-19 and then checks if it matches the random number generated.

 ## Getting Started

 These instructions will guide you on how to get a copy of the projects up and running on your local machine for development and testing purposes.